Anyone with Hemorrhoids, Varicose Veins, Easy Bruising or Bleeding Gums—and Even Those Who Think They’re in Great Health Should Read This.

 Can Hemorrhoids Happen if Blood Vessels are Healthy, Strong and Flexible?

-Aging people are the perfect example, as many easily get blood bruises on their arms and legs just by lightly bumping into something—that’s largely from blood vessel weakness.
+Aging people are the perfect example of this, as many easily get blood bruises on their arms and legs just by lightly bumping into something—and that’s largely because of blood vessel weakness.
 Nosebleeds from blowing even gently and gum bleeding while brushing teeth are also common side-effects of weak blood vessels.

 For instance, I believe that if there are weak vessels on the arms that bruise (bleed) then there can also be weak vessels in the brain, heart and elsewhere—something no one talks about.

 Even if you don’t have hemorrhoids, that doesn’t mean you don’t have blood vessel weakness.
-Along with hemorrhoids and aneurysms, here are some of the other common symptoms I believe are related to vascular (blood vessel) weakness:
+Along with hemorrhoids and aneurysms, here are some of the other common symptoms that may be related to vascular (blood vessel) weakness:

 • Varicose veins